BAKING WITH BEV: Cherries add sweetness to Valentine's Day treats

 1/8 teaspoon almond extract

 For crust: Preheat oven to 350 degrees.
 Mix flour, oats, brown sugar, baking soda and salt in a large bowl.
-Cut in butter until mixture is crumbly.
-Press into 9-by-13 pan and bake at 350 degrees for 10 minutes.
+Cut in butter util mixture is crumbly.
+Press into 9×13 pan and bake at 350 degrees for 10 minutes.

 For frosting: Combine all ingredients for frosting and stir until smooth, add additional cherry juice or confectioner sugar to achieve desired consistency.
 Spread over cooled filling.